SControl:Slip

 One Monday-morning view.

 Open Control:Slip on Monday morning and see right away where money disappeared or where you won.
-Labor cost per location per shift, planned vs worked, tips per employee.
+Labor cost per location per shift, scheduled vs clocked hours (pulled from Control:Shift), and headcount trends.
 Drill into a single restaurant with one tap.

 Locations